An aging dog relaxes on the porch with a ball.

 Help With Mobility Problems in Older Dogs

-While it’s normal for dogs to experience the loss of mobility with age, if they seem to be experiencing pain or extreme discomfort, it’s best to take them to see the vet to discuss all of their treatment options.
+While it’s normal for dogs to experience the loss of mobility with age, if they seem to be experiencing pain or extreme discomfort, it’s best to take them to see the vet to discuss all their treatment options.